-ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE: RELEASE TO MILITARY: A I do NOT consent to the release of directory information about the student named below outside the Great Hearts Irving system to sources such as an institution of higher education or newspapers and other media, except as authorized by law.
-C I do NOT consent to the release of directory information to the military about the student named below.
-B I do NOT consent to the release of photographs or directory information within the Great Hearts Irving system such as yearbooks, rosters for sports information, programs or articles.

-PRINT Student's Full Legal Name

-Students Date of Birth (month/day/year)

-PRINT Parent/Guardian/Full Legal Name
+ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE: RELEASE TO MILITARY: A I do NOT consent to the release of director information about the student named below outsing the Great Hearts Irving system to sources such as institution of higher education or newspapers and other media, except as authorized by law.
+B I do NOT consent to the release photographs or directory information within the Great Hearts Irving system such as yearbooks, rosters sports information, programs or articles. information to the military about the student named below. of eat PRINT Student's Full Legal Name Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signature Date (month/day/year)

-Parent/Guardian Signature

-Date (month/day/year)